talwrii/plugin-repl/README.md

 # Plugin repl - A read evaluate print loop for Obsidian
 This plugin adds an emacs-like read evaluate print loop (REPL) to Obsidian.
 This lets you execute javascript directly in a document *and*, importantly, interact with Obsidian's plugin api to make Obsidian do things (like move the cursor, insert text, open files, etc).
+You can also define new commands in javascript.

 This can be useful when developing plugins, or for "light-weight" scripting without having to develop a full plugin yourself.